ioer-dresden/carto-lab-docker/docs/quickstart.md

 #### Accessing Your Instance

-Your institution, instructor, or a colleague has already set up a Carto-Lab Docker instance for you and provided you with:
+**Prerequisites:** Your institution, instructor, or a colleague has already set up a Carto-Lab Docker instance for you and provided you with:

 1. A web address (URL), like `https://cartolab.my-university.de`
 2. A password or login instructions